ASF

 with system matrices , , , and .
 Written entrywise, with the entry of in row and column for ,

-In the compartmental reading that occupies the rest of the article, is the amount or concentration of drug in compartment , is the administered input (an infusion rate, a bolus, a dosing schedule), and is whatever a laboratory can actually measure, almost always a small number of compartments against a state dimension that may be large.
+In the compartmental reading that occupies the rest of the article, is the concentration of drug in compartment , an absolute amount (mass or moles) divided by a constant volume of distribution , the passage Section I.6 derives from conservation of mass; is the administered input (an infusion rate, a bolus, a dosing schedule), and is whatever a laboratory can actually measure, almost always a small number of compartments against a state dimension that may be large.
 The off-diagonal entry for is the rate at which drug leaves compartment for compartment ; the diagonal entry collects everything that leaves compartment by any route, including out of the system entirely (elimination, or clearance, the volume of a reference fluid fully cleared of drug per unit time).
-This sign structure, every off-diagonal entry nonnegative with the diagonal absorbing the total outflow, is not an accident of any particular model; Section 6 shows it holds of every compartmental system, for every , and derives its consequence for the sign of the whole flow.
+This sign structure, every off-diagonal entry nonnegative with the diagonal absorbing the total outflow, is not an accident of any particular model; Section I.6 shows it holds of every compartmental system, for every , and derives its consequence for the sign of the whole flow.

-plays no role in most compartmental models, since there is rarely a direct algebraic path from dose rate to a measured concentration that bypasses the state entirely, but we carry it throughout because it costs nothing to keep and because Section 4 and Section 5 need to say precisely what it does and does not affect.
-Sections 2 through 7 develop the linear specialisation [eq:state-eq-linear] in full; Part III returns to the fully nonlinear [eq:state-eq-general] for QSP networks.
+plays no role in most compartmental models, since there is rarely a direct algebraic path from dose rate to a measured concentration that bypasses the state entirely, but we carry it throughout because it costs nothing to keep and because Section I.4 and Section I.5 need to say precisely what it does and does not affect.
+Sections I.2 through I.7 develop the linear specialisation [eq:state-eq-linear] in full; Part III returns to the fully nonlinear [eq:state-eq-general] for QSP networks.

 State-space block diagram: input, state trajectory, output

 The state-space object of [state-space] as a block diagram.
 An input drives the state through the dynamics ; the state in turn determines the output .
-Every property proved in the remainder of Part I (controllability in Section 3, observability in Section 4, stability in Section 5) is a property of the arrows in this diagram, not of any particular numerical instance of it.
+Every property proved in the remainder of Part I (controllability in Section I.3, observability in Section I.4, stability in Section I.5) is a property of the arrows in this diagram, not of any particular numerical instance of it.

 Definition (Matrix exponential).